 I stopped in wonder.
 “Who in their right mind is going to go to the store and buy 15 items just to make smoothies?”

-So today I want to share a Simple Strawberry Smoothie Recipe that has nothing to prove.
+So today I want to share Simple Strawberry Smoothie Instructions that have nothing to prove.
 I believe this to be the best strawberry smoothie recipe because:

 - It requires only 3 ingredients.